Treora/cdtw/README.md

 For convenience, running `make` builds the module, installs it in the current directory, and runs the test example found below.
 Run `python setup.py install` to build the module and install it system-wide.

+Due to [issue #2](https://github.com/Treora/cdtw/issues/2), you need to have NumPy installed before building this module (e.g. via `pip install numpy`), this is not done automatically.

 ### Example usage

 ```python